 WHAT YOU CAN DO:

-- Send a letter in the mail as well.
+2) Send Ambassador Ahn Ho-Young a letter in the mail as well.
 Use the text in the petition as an example.
 Mail your letter to the following address:

-Washington, D.C.
-20008
+Washington, DC, 20008

 Last Chance for Animals (LCA) is a national, non-profit organization dedicated to eliminating animal exploitation through education, investigations, legislation, and media attention.
 The organization believes that animals are highly sentient creatures who exist for their own reasons independent of their service to humans; they should not be made to suffer for the latter. — Visit LCAnimal.org »